-A major kitchen remodel is more than an update or a facelift, it’s a chance to completely reinvent your kitchen, to start from scratch in a new style.
+A major kitchen remodel is more than an update or a facelift.
+It’s a chance to completely reinvent your kitchen, to start from scratch in a new style.
 Your kitchen can boldly express your aesthetic tastes and culinary interests, a timeless, traditional space, or anything in between.

 In the design world, “modern” refers to a style movement that began in the 1950s.
 Modern kitchens have a simple, even minimalist, design featuring straight lines and right angles.